score-spec/docs/content/en/docs/compose humanitec/_index.md

 In the next step, you'll want to think about is to specify resources for your container.

-In the following example, we specify two types of resources.
-A PostGres Database and storage.
+In the following example, we specify two types of resource: a PostGres database and storage.

 {{< tabs >}}
 {{% tab name="Score" %}}